 The company name SUN-AIR comes from the first three letters of Niels Sundberg’s name "SUN", the same three letters representing Niels Sundberg’s call name when he is in the cockpit.
 The company’s business areas originally included taxi flights, as well as renovation and aircraft trading.

 In 1987 the company became a regional airline, and the company's first route was established between Billund and Cologne in 1990.
 The breakthrough for scheduled flights did not come until the following year, with the launch of a new route between Aarhus and Oslo.
-The route continues to exist today.
-The same applies to the route between Aarhus and Stockholm Bromma, which launched back in 1992.
-Other routes that are still going strong include the Billund-Manchester route, which opened in 1997, and the Billund-Dusseldorf route, which launched in 2004.
+Other routes that are still going strong include the Billund-Manchester route, which opened in 1997, and the Billund-London City route, which launched in 2009.

 In August 1996, SUN-AIR entered into a franchise partnership with British Airways, and today all its scheduled flights are operated within this partnership.
 SUN-AIR was the first regional airline outside Great Britain to sign a franchise agreement with one of the world's largest airlines, and on this occasion British Airways took part in the launch at Copenhagen Airport with one of their ground-breaking Concorde aircraft.

 In 1997 British Airways presented its new "Corporate Identity" worldwide, which of course also applied to its Danish franchise partner.
 British Airways commissioned 12 international artists to decorate the tail portions on all aircraft, with the artwork displayed at the flying art exhibition “Wings”.
 In Denmark the artist Per Arnoldi created the design for SUN-AIR's fleet (before the franchise cooperation this was known for the red rudder with the S logo).
 Later British Airways - and thus also the SUN-AIR –redesigned their aircraft tails to incorporate the famous Union Jack flag, which continues to take pride of place today.
-Needless to say, the franchise cooperation continues to run smoothly, and later in 2016, the cooperation will celebrate its 20th anniversary.
+Needless to say, the franchise cooperation continues to run smoothly, and in 2021, the cooperation celebrated its 25th anniversary.

 In 2009, SUN-AIR’s Charter department changed its name to JoinJet with Niels Sundberg’s son, Kristoffer Sundberg, as its manager.
 JoinJet has therefore launched its own website, with its own unique design and logo.
 Today JoinJet has its own team consisting of Charter planners, pilots and flight attendants among others, all of which perform the tasks associated with the company's charter operation.